Newfoundland and Labrador doctors and the province's health minister are butting heads over who should provide flu shots to patients this year.

 "We have heard from our members that not all family physicians, unfortunately, will be offering flu shots in their office this year," said NLMA president Lynn Dwyer.

-Haggie believes physicians should give flu shots to patients who ask for them as part of a regular office visit.
+Haggie says physicians should give flu shots to patients who ask for them as part of a regular office visit.

 "We supply the vaccine to physicians free of charge.
 The fact that they have chosen — some of them — to put up barriers in terms of refusing to give it or indeed asking patients to pay a charge for it is really unfortunate and not really something that I think you could justify," he said.